carolinamattsson/carolinamattsson.github.io/pages/teaching.md

 # Teaching

 ### DS2001 | Programming with Data | Social Science Practicum
-This course teaches hands-on programming skills using using applied examples drawn from the social sciences.
+This course teaches hands-on programming skills using applied examples drawn from the social sciences.
 Students also read and discuss how data science is impacting society, developing an intuition for computational social science.
 Enrollment targets students with little or no programming experience.

 Meetings: Wednesdays, 9:50am - 11:30am, West Village H 212
 Office Hours: Tuesdays, 9:30am – 11:30am, West Village H 164